voldikss/vim-floaterm/README.md

 #### **`g:floaterm_gitcommit`**

 Type `string`.
 Opening strategy for running `git commit` in floaterm window.
+Only works in neovim.

 Available: `'floaterm'`(open `gitcommit` file in the floaterm window), `'split'`, `'vsplit'`, `'tabe'`.